 About Ait Benhaddou

-The famous fortified city of Ait Benhaddou is situated along the former caravan route between the Sahara and Marrakech, used to carry salt across the Sahara and bring back gold, ivory and slaves.
+The famous fortified city of Ait Benhaddou is situated along the former caravan route between the Sahara Desert and Marrakech.
 Set on a hill along the Ouarzazate River, the landscape of Ait Benhaddou is sparse but speckled with vegetation and surrounded by rugged mountains.
 The traditional buildings give the entire region a rustic and authentic feel.
-While it may not be the first place you would think of to visit in Morocco, a trip to Ait Benhaddou is incredibly rewarding and offers travellers a chance to learn about with local culture.Read More
+While it may not be the first place you would think of to visit in Morocco, a trip to Ait Benhaddou is incredibly rewarding and offers travelers a chance to learn about with local culture.Read More

 Granted UNESCO World Heritage status in 1987, the site has been the setting for many films including Lawrence of Arabia, Gladiator, The Last Temptation of Christ, The Mummy and Alexander.
 The views of the High Atlas are stunning and it is easy to see why this city has been so popular as a film set over the years, dramatic and picturesque as it is.